k8stools/ubuntu-install/README.md

-# Ubuntu 22.04 K8S installer
+# Ubuntu 22.04 K8S installer with ContainerD

 The install.py script is a very basic one.
 This script sets up the vim color to fromthehell (https://github.com/szorfein/fromthehell.vim)